Artemisia Umbelliformis Extract ●

 TL;DR. This ingredient is used as a botanical skin-conditioning extract, typically added for antioxidant, calming, and complexion-support claims rather than as a core structural ingredient.

-What does 傘形花序蒿萃取 ARTEMISIA UMBELLIFORMIS EXTRACT* do in a cosmetic formula?
+What does Artemisia Umbelliformis Extract do in a cosmetic formula?

 This ingredient is used as a botanical skin-conditioning extract, typically added for antioxidant, calming, and complexion-support claims rather than as a core structural ingredient.